 Required: true if db-connect is not specified.
+Default: none Valid Values: A string

 The infrastructure key attribute is required to identify the database.

 The timeout attribute specifies in seconds how long OPMN waits for a dependency check to complete.
 If the check takes longer than the configured timeout, then OPMN considers the check to have failed.